Keypirinha/SDK/README.md

 * Create an add-on skeleton to start developing your plugin
 * Build a redistributable package that is ready-to-use by Keypirinha users
-* Test some features with its bundled standalone Python3 interpreter that is a replicate of Keypirinha's embedded one
+* Test some features with the bundled standalone Python3 interpreter that is a replicate of Keypirinha's embedded one